platdrag/UnblockableChains/README.md

 `export PYTHONPATH=./src && python3 -i ./src/Client/ClientCommands.py . ./conf/clientConf.yaml`

-Client will run its own node, contact the contract and register with it.If successful, it will start a listener for incoming commands.
+Client will run its own node, contact the contract and register with it.
+If successful, it will start a listener for incoming commands.

 Once client has registered, back on the server side use interactive shell to add work to the client:

 ```